 Quick Hit versus Long-Term Support

-Your project may require a brief consultation (one to two hours) or a single, intensive day of work (five to eight hours).
-Alternatively, larger pro bono projects may last for three weeks to six months or include ongoing strategic support.
+Your project may require a brief consultation (one to two hours) like through Common Impact’s Hotline Support.
+Alternatively, support could from a single, intensive day of work (five to eight hours).
+Larger pro bono projects may last for three weeks to six months or include ongoing strategic support.

 Virtual versus Local Support

 Some projects may be easily completed via virtual collaboration, opening your organization up to a wider range of volunteer sources.
 Other projects may require local knowledge or in-person, on-site collaboration.
 Many will merit a mix of the two.

 If your project requires a focused set of skills (e.g. PR Strategy) it will be easily accomplished by one qualified volunteer.
 If you need a wider range of skills (e.g. PR Strategy, Digital Marketing, Website Development), consider working with a team of volunteers.

 Consider whether your needs will require participatory implementation support (e.g. software development) or advisory planning support (e.g. change management).
 We recommend ensuring that your project is either participatory or advisory, as projects with both components can be hard to staff with the right volunteer(s).
 If your needs cross into both areas, consider slicing them into two distinct projects or being very intentional about recruiting volunteer(s) with both orientations.